kubewarden/env-variable-secrets-scanner-policy/README.md

 ## Description

 This policy will reject pods that contain a secret in an environment variable in any container.
+It scans environment variables in all containers, init containers and ephemeral containers.
 This policy uses [rusty hog](https://github.com/newrelic/rusty-hog) as a secret scanner.
 It looks for all the secrets in the rusty-hog [default_rules.json](https://github.com/newrelic/rusty-hog/blob/v1.0.11/src/default_rules.json).